aerium-network/aerium/www/grpc/gen/docs/grpc.md

     <td class="fw-bold">wallet_name</td>
     <td> string</td>
     <td>
-    The name of the wallet to get the total stake.
+    The name of the wallet to get the total stake for.
     </td>
   </tr>
   </tbody>